-We can put it in boxes to play in, put in bags to protect us from floods, and when it is in an hourglass we use it to count the days of our lives.
-Stone made of it can last for millennia, castles made of sand only last a few days.
+We can put it in boxes to play in or bags to protect us from floods; when it shifts inside an hourglass, we use it to measure the days of our lives.
+Stone made of it can last for millennia, while castles made of sand only last a few days.
 It can be green, black, white, pink, or yellow.
 Yet few of us, if pressed, actually know what sand is.

 Most people think that sand is defined by what it’s made of, but it’s actually just a size.
 Geologists define sand as any granular mineral substance which a diameter between 1/16 of a millimeter to 2 millimeters.
 Sand grains are smaller than gravel, but larger than silt, in a continuum which goes from boulders all the way down to clay.
 Sand is nothing more than grains of rock which have been eroded down to extremely small size.

 Famously, people have a love affair with sand.
 If questioned, most people wouldn’t say they are going to visit sand, yet sand is the main attraction of all the beaches, dunes and deserts of the world.
 We take trips to sit on it and read trashy novels.
 At home, we buy it for children to play in.